by KD Miller

 “Ya think so,” Millen squealed from the opposite side of the room.
 “I wanna see him again!”

 A soft light filled the room, as Frank took the fireplace iron, and began to stir the embers.
 Catrina knew what Theodore was hinting at.
 Their old friend would be furious when he read that the boys were adopted for slave labor.
 Hopefully, he would also read the secret letter Catrina wrote out, and added to the envelope.

 “I’m quite positive you will see your friend again someday,” she answered, and went to join her husband by the door.

-“I have to tell you something important about Theodore,” Catrina interrupted, placing her hands upon her hips.
+“I have to tell you something important about Theodore,” Catrina interrupted, placing her hands on her hips.
 She knew she looked ridiculous wearing nothing but her undergarments, but what she saw today couldn’t wait.
-She had been patiently holding the secret in since accidentally spying on the boy.
+She had been patiently holding the secret since accidentally spying on the boy.

 A curious expression crept over Frank’s face.
 “That’s odd,” he gestured toward his burlap bag.
 “What I found in the orphanage has to deal with Theodore…”

 “He’s a girl…” they both said at once.